Tire Identification & Tread Measurement

 In this screen example, the settings are:

-Tire Identification general setting is ON
+- Tire Identification is ON

-DOT/TIN is ON
+- DOT/TIN is ON

-Tire Size is OFF
+- Tire Size is OFF

-Tire Make is OFF
+- Tire Make is OFF

-Tire Model is OFF
+- Tire Model is OFF

 In this screen example, the settings are:

-Tire Identification general setting is ON
+- Tire Identification is ON

-DOT/TIN is ON
+- DOT/TIN is ON

-Tire Size is ON
+- Tire Size is ON

-Tire Make is OFF
+- Tire Make is OFF

-Tire Model is OFF
+- Tire Model is OFF

 In this screen example, the settings are:

-Tire Identification general setting is ON
+- Tire Identification is ON

-DOT/TIN is ON
+- DOT/TIN is ON

-Tire Size is ON
+- Tire Size is ON

-Tire Make is ON
+- Tire Make is ON

-Tire Model is OFF
+- Tire Model is OFF

 In this screen example, the settings are:

-Tire Identification general setting is ON
+- Tire Identification is ON

-DOT/TIN is ON
+- DOT/TIN is ON

-Tire Size is ON
+- Tire Size is ON

-Tire Make is ON
+- Tire Make is ON

-Tire Model is ON
+- Tire Model is ON

 Conducting Inspections with Tire Identification & Tread Measurement